SaaSDossier

 Can I see the format before I buy?

 Yes.
 The OpenAI Public Edition is free and complete — the same 55-field framework, evidence ledger, source register, and integrity record as every Licensed Edition.
-It is the smallest credible first step: see the format, then decide.
+The clearest way to inspect the format before licensing a vendor dossier.

 Disclaimer.
-SaaSDossier is independent documentation research.
-It is not an audit, certification, rating, legal opinion, vendor approval, or substitute for professional vendor-risk, legal, procurement, GRC, vCISO, or security review.
+SaaSDossier is independent documentation research and is not affiliated with, endorsed by, or certified by any vendor reviewed.
+Built from vendor-published sources reviewed at the time of preparation.
+SaaSDossier is a compiled evidence record — not an audit, certification, rating, legal opinion, vendor approval, or substitute for professional vendor-risk, legal, procurement, GRC, vCISO, or security review.
 Built only from the vendor's own published pages, reviewed as of each dossier's evidence date; those pages may change after preparation.
 No relationship with, or endorsement by, any vendor is implied.